ghashy/redis-in-action/doc/src/fake-web-retailer.md

 ### Popular items

 Records which item is the most popular.
-The most popular with the lowest score We use that negative scale here to keep the most popular at the beginning of the zset, body example:
+The most popular with the lowest score We use that negative scale here to keep the most popular at the beginning of the zset.

 ```json
 "{rating_score}" & "{item1}"